lsst-ts/ts_mtmount/doc/index.rst

 See MTMount `SAL communication interface <https://ts-xml.lsst.io/sal_interfaces/MTMount.html>`_ for commands, events and telemetry.

-When MTMount is started (sent from STANDBY to DISABLED state) it launches a background process to read telemetry from the low-level controller and publish it as SAL/DDS.
+When the MTMount CSC is started (sent from STANDBY to DISABLED state) it launches a background process to read telemetry from the low-level controller and publish it as SAL/DDS.

 To control the MTMount CSC from the command line (e.g. for engineering), you may use the CSC commander.